-International bodies
+International bodies Brazil, Russia, India, China and South Africa (BRICS)

-Brazil, Russia, India, China and South AfricaBRICS is the acronym for a grouping of five major emerging national economies: Brazil, Russia, India, China and South Africa.
+BRICS is the acronym for a grouping of five major emerging national economies: Brazil, Russia, India, China and South Africa.
+South Africa was expected to take over the Chairship of the BRICS as from 1 January to 31 December 2018, and the country will host the 10th BRICS Summit.